k2nr/ulid-rails/README.md

 ### Auto-generate ULID

-If `primary_key` is `true`, ULID is auto-generated before create by default.
+If `auto_generate` is `true`, ULID is auto-generated before create by default.
-You can enable or disable auto-generation with `auto_generate` option.
+If not specified, the default is `false`.

 ```
 class Model < ApplicationRecord
-  ulid :id, primary_key: true # primary key. auto-generate enabled
+  ulid :id, auto_generate: true #  auto-generate enabled
   ulid :foreign_key # auto-generate disabled
-  ulid :ulid, auto_generate: true # non primary, auto-generate enabled
 end
 ```